Common bookbinding methods

 Other binding methods

-Beyond the most common techniques, there are many other bookbinding methods used for specialty projects, handmade editions, or practical applications.
-Some of the most notable include:
+Beyond the methods described above, there are several other binding techniques used for specialty projects, handmade editions, or practical applications:

 Frequently asked questions